wechicken456/Codenames-AI/README.md

 * --game_name *String*
   * game_name in logfile

-An example simulation of a game between two teams of GPT-4 codemasters and guessers in the terminal from codenames/:
+An example simulation of a game between two teams of GPT-4 Codemasters and Guessers in the terminal from codenames/:
 `$ python run_game.py players.codemaster_GPT.AICodemaster players.guesser_GPT.AIGuesser players.codemaster_GPT.AICodemaster players.guesser_GPT.AIGuesser --seed 3442

 ## Running the game from calling Game(...).run()

 The class Game() that can be imported from game.Game is the main framework class.

-An example of calling generalized vector codemaster and guesser from python code rather than command line
+An example of calling generalized vector Codemaster and guesser from python code rather than command line
 ```
     Game(AICodemaster, AIGuesser, AICodemaster, AIGuesser, seed=seed, do_print=True, game_name="GPT-GPT").run()
 ```